a-r-j/ProteinWorkshop/README.md

 # etc..
 ```

-If you wish to build datasets from source, we reccommend first downloading the entire PDB first (in MMTF format, c.
-24 Gb)
+If you wish to build datasets from source, we recommend first downloading the entire PDB first (in MMTF format, c.
+24 Gb) to reuse shared PDB data as much as possible

 ```bash
 workshop download pdb